xtekky/gpt4free/README.md

 pip install -r requirements.txt
 ```

-6. Create a `test.py` file in the root folder and start using the repo, further Instructions are below
+6. Create a `test.py` file in the root folder and start using the repo, further Instructions are below:

 ```py
 import g4f